Hierarchical decomposition of LTL synthesis problem for nonlinear control systems: Introduction

 To overcome these limitations, in this paper we propose a 3-layer hierarchical decomposition of the control problem aimed at addressing general control synthesis for nonlinear dynamical systems under LTL specifications.
 As opposed to the 2-step bottom-up symbolic control approach presented above which starts by computing an abstraction of the dynamical system before synthesizing a controller on this abstraction, we rather take inspiration from top-down hierarchical decomposition in the field of artificial intelligence~\cite{russell2009modern}.
-In this approach, we have several granularities of abstraction of the control problem and we first solve the problem on the most abstract layer, then iteratively refine this result by going down to a more detailed layer where we solve a new problem consisting of realizing the solution of the above layer.
-Given an initial partition of the state space (possibly containing unsafe regions) and an LTL formula defined over a set of regions of interest, each corresponding to a single cell of this partition, the proposed hierarchical decomposition proceeds to the following three steps. \begin{enumerate} \item Solve the LTL planning problem on a finite transition system that only represents the regions of interest, and obtain a resulting (possibly infinite) sequence of regions to visit. \item For each pair of consecutive regions in this sequence, find a discrete plan in the partitioned state space connecting both regions of interest in the considered pair while avoiding unsafe regions. \item Compute an abstraction of the dynamical system using an abstraction refinement approach~\cite{meyer2017nahs} to synthesize a controller for the dynamical system to follow each of the above discrete plans in a sampled-time manner. \end{enumerate}
+In this approach, we have several granularities of abstraction of the control problem and we first solve the problem on the most abstract layer, then iteratively refine this result by going down to a more detailed layer whose subproblem consists of realizing the solution of the above layer.
+Given an initial partition of the state space (possibly containing unsafe regions) and an LTL formula defined over a set of regions of interest, each corresponding to a single cell of this partition, the proposed hierarchical decomposition proceeds to the following three steps. \begin{enumerate} \item Solve the LTL planning problem on a finite transition system that only represents the regions of interest, and obtain a resulting infinite sequence of regions to visit. \item Find a discrete plan in the partitioned state space connecting each pair of consecutive regions in this sequence while avoiding unsafe regions. \item Synthesize a controller for the dynamical system to follow each discrete plan in a sampled-time manner. \end{enumerate}

+The main contribution of this paper is the $3$-layer hierarchical structure allowing to tackle control problems for nonlinear systems under general LTL specifications, without restricting each layer to specific tools.
+The first two layers can easily be solved by classical methods for LTL model checking on finite systems~\cite{baier2008principles} and graph searches~\cite{cormen2009introduction}, respectively.
+For the third layer, we consider the recent abstraction refinement approach in~\cite{meyer2017nahs} which is applicable to any system associated with a method to over-approximate its finite-time reachable sets.
+The second contribution of this paper is thus the definition of a new reachability analysis method relying on the monotonicity property~\cite{smith_monotone} but applicable to any continuously differentiable system without any monotonicity assumption.